barteljan/VISPER/README.md

 It defines how the wireframe should present the ViewController by default.
 Returning a `DefaultRoutingOptionPush` will result in the wireframe just pushing our ViewController to it's current UINavigationController.

-Ok that was easy :innocent: , so let's register our new feature in our app ...
-Go back to your AppDelegate and add it:
+Ok that was easy :innocent: , let's register our new feature in our app ... go back to your AppDelegate and add it:

 ```swift